ethanjli/pinspawn-action/README.md

 ### Run shell commands in a booted container

-Note: the system will shut down after the specified commands finish running.
+Note: the system in the container will shut down after the specified commands finish running.

 ```yaml
 - name: Analyze systemd boot process